acacode/kinka/README.md

   </p>
 </div>

-**kinka** it is [very light weight 💨](https://bundlephobia.com/result?p=kinka) and more powerful JavaScript library
+**kinka** it is [most lighter 💨](https://bundlephobia.com/result?p=kinka) and very powerful JavaScript library designed for ajax requests!
-It will reduce your http code (which are using [XMLHttpRequests](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)) and allows http code more simple and easy to read.
+It will reduce your http code (which are using [XMLHttpRequests](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest)) and allows do http code more simpler and easy to read.

 ## 🚀 Installation